 The only place where the JBL Tune 750BTNC feel a little flimsy is when the hinges became exposed as we manipulated the ear cups or folded the headphones up for storage.

 The headphones feel reasonably balanced when it comes to weight distribution.
-They're not super light, but when on your head, you won't feel like they're dragging you down by any means.
+They're not super light, but when they're on your head, you won't feel like they're dragging you down by any means.
 Comfortable fabric ear cups further ensure that you won't feel restricted during long listening sessions.

 Somewhat annoyingly, there's no proper IP-based waterproofing here, nor any other confirmation that the JBL Tune 750BTNC are resistant to light rain or splashes.
 We'd assume it's nothing to be worried about if the occasional raindrop makes its way to them, but clearly, these are designed for indoor use.
 The daily commute or gym session, yes.
 An outdoor run in pouring rain – probably best to leave the 750BTNCs at home.